 This is very time consuming and costs a lot more than you might think!

-Google ads can be seen as the sales person for your business, you create an ad, then when people search for your product or service, your ad pops up in the search results, and then the person can click on it, taking the action to either become a lead or a customers.
+Google ads can be seen as the sales person for your business.
+You create an ad, then when people search for your product or service, your ad pops up in the search results.
+The person can click on it, taking the action to either become a lead or a customers.

 It works extremely well, it can just be a little costly, depending on your keywords.

-You create a stunning ad, and then select a market that this ad needs to be presented to, your ad is then pushed to the people who you have selected in your targeting, to view the ad, and if it hits the sweet (solution to their want or need) spot, they then take further action to either become a lead or customer.
+You create a stunning ad, and then select a market that this ad needs to be presented to.
+Your ad is then pushed to the people who you have selected in your targeting, to view the ad.
+Then, if it hits the sweet (solution to their want or need) spot, they then take further action to either become a lead or customer.

 By using Facebook ads, you can target your audience like no other, and the cost per lead is the cheapest on the market to date.